populationgenomics/saige-tenk10k/README.md

-# Hail batch workflow to run SAIGE on TenK10K data
+# Hail batch workflow to run SAIGE-QTL on TenK10K data

 This is a hail batch pipeline to run the new [QTL version of SAIGE](https://github.com/weizhou0/qtl) on CPG's GCP, to map associations between common and rare genetic variants and single-cell gene expression from blood.